Hippopotm/are-you-justaguy/README.md

 **"Are You Just a Guy?"** is a single-player educational game that helps men practice being better allies through humor and real-world scenarios.
 Players read Reddit-style confessional stories about uncomfortable social situations and choose how they'd respond, learning evidence-based intervention techniques along the way.

-The game features an engaging splash screen with a robot mascot (🤖) that introduces players to the core concept: "Test your bystander skills in awkward social situations."
-Players can immediately see what they'll get - quick scenarios with real choices, progress tracking, and streak building.
+The game features an engaging splash screen with an animated beer mug emoji (🍻) that introduces players to the core concept: "Short stories.
+Quick choices.
+Big truths."
+The clean, minimalist design immediately communicates the game's purpose while maintaining a welcoming, non-intimidating atmosphere.

 ### Core Gameplay (v2 Single-Player)
 - **Read realistic scenarios** written in Reddit confessional style (r/AITA, r/TwoXChromosomes tone)